The 5 Best Timbales for Great Sound Quality (2023)

-These famous single-headed drums, usually coming with metal casing, originated in Cuba, but they slowly gained a major role in many different genres and styles across the world.
+Timbales are famous single-headed drums, usually coming with a metal casing, originated in Cuba, but they slowly gained a major role in many different genres and styles across the world.
+Without them, Latin music would not be the same.

 While their structure, appearance, and playing method could resemble tom-toms, their sound is quite different, resulting in a higher pitch (due to their smaller size) and a more muffled tone.